International students are welcome and come from all over the world to Vision College.

 EMPLOYMENT

-If your visa conditions allow, we work closely with an agricultural employment consultant who will assist you to gain either seasonal, part-time or full-time employment on a dairy farm.
+We work closely with several agricultural recruitment agencies who will assist you to gain either seasonal, part-time or full-time employment on a dairy farm.
+However this cannot be guaranteed and is subject to availability of vacancies’

 Please note this agriculture course is not a pathway to residence in New Zealand.